inniyah/preppy/docs/index.rst

 template programming becoming a different skill to the main application, and sometimes with a different philosophy.
-For example, in the Django world, templates are supposed to be coded by designers who lack programming skills, and are forgiving of errors.
+For example, in the Django world, templates are supposed to be coded by designers who lack programming skills, and the system is deliberately forgiving of errors.
+In our experience, this laxity leads to more subtle problems a few days later on in development.

 Within ReportLab we take the view that a template is code; it is expected to be correct, and to raise errors when misspelled or nonexistent variables are used.
-It is far easier to create a robust system when the templates use the same language, and are debugged in exactly the same way, as the application code.
+It is far easier to create a robust system when the templates use the same language as the rest of the application, and are debugged in exactly the same way, as the application code.

 Later on, we'll show how many features of high-end templating systems are handled with short Python expressions.